Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 ## Defining the root of misalignment  (or just misalignment) problem
-There is a misalignment of what DAOs ought to be, and how DAOs operate in practice.
-This separation or discrepancy between the expectations and current reality of DAOs, is the main cause or is at the root of additional problems that plague DAOs.[^1]
+There is a misalignment of what DAOs ought to be, and how DAOs operate in practice.[^20] This separation or discrepancy between the expectations and current reality of DAOs, is the main cause or is at the root of additional problems that plague DAOs.[^1] [^20]